 First, you’ll need links from other high-quality and relevant websites for your niche website to perform well in Google.
 It’s possible to rank for extremely long-tail, low competition keywords, but in most cases, you’ll need backlinks.

-The key is only focus on best opportunities.
+The key is only to focus on the best opportunities.
 That means like your SEO content creation, you should focus on quality over quantity.

 Quality links are those that come from relevant, real websites and are editorial in nature.

 The only way to acquire these types of links is by reaching and building relationships.